Is permanency the same as adoption?

 An effective, but sad, measure of whether or not a youth has permanency is to look at the adults sitting at the table when a team meeting for the youth is convened.
 If every adult in the room is paid to be there, it’s a safe bet that the youth does not have permanency.
 Youth need permanent, authentic relationships that are intended to last a lifetime.

 At Ampersand Families, we help teens (even the ones who are 18 or older) to achieve permanency by finding and supporting adoptive families.
-In rare cases where legal adoption is not possible, we strive to achieve permanency in other ways . . . because everyone deserves belonging, dignity and hope.
+In rare cases where legal adoption is not possible we strive to achieve permanency in other ways, which sometimes means restoration of a birth parents rights . . . because everyone deserves belonging, dignity and hope.

 HOW YOU CAN HELP